lerndevops/kubernetes/pods/multi/readme.md

 Containers within a pod can interact with each other in vari- ous ways:

 • Network: Containers can access any listening ports on containers within the same pod, even if those ports are not exposed outside the pod.

 • Shared Storage Volumes: Containers in the same pod can be given the same mounted storage volumes, which allows them to interact with the same files.

 • SharedProcessNamespace:ProcessnamespacesharingcanbeenabledbysettingshareProcessNamespace true in the pod spec.
-This allows containers within the pod to interact with, and signal, one an- other’s processes.
+This allows containers within the pod to interact with, and signal, one an-other’s processes.